[Three.js] Scene, Renderer, Camera

 Image.tiff

-Each node points to its own local space.
-In addition, child objects inherit the transformations (position, size, rotation) of the parent object.
+Each node in this structure represents a local space.
+Additionally, child objects inherit transformations (position, size, rotation) from their parent objects.

 const parent = new THREE.Object3D();